LauraMarott/SocialGraphs/Actors.md

 #### Assortative or Disassortative Network?

-To describe the structure of the network's connections even more, the Degree Correlation Cofficient (using Pearson) is found to be 0.36.
-Since this number is higher than 0, it indicates that the network is disassortative meaning that the network has a hub and spoke structure.
+To describe the structure of the network's connections even more, the Degree Correlation Cofficient is found (using Pearson) to be 0.36.
+Since this number is higher than 0, it means that the network is disassortative meaning that the network has a "hub and spoke"-structure.
 This means that small nodes are more likely to connect to the hubs.

-This is different from what was assumed.
+This is different from what was firstly assumed.
 It was assumed that big nodes shared the same popular actors.
 Instead it seems like the hubs are based on the fact that the actors are playing in many movies with many different other actors.

 This analysis indicates that many things may play a role when it comes to the popularity of a movie - not only the actors.
 If the network had been representing the friendship of the actors it would probably have been assortative.